Quest for Camelot: Release

-The film was originally slated for November 14, 1997, but was pushed to May 15, 1998, to give the production team more time to finish the film.
+The film was originally slated for November 14, 1997 but was pushed to May 15, 1998 to give the production team more time to finish the film.

 Marketing

-The film was accompanied with a marketing campaign with promotional licensees including Tyson Foods, Kraft Foods, PepsiCo via Frito-Lay, Kodak, ConAgra Foods via Act II Popcorn, and Hasbro via Kenner Products.
+The film was accompanied with a marketing campaign with promotional licensees including Tyson Foods, Kraft Foods, PepsiCo via Frito-Lay, Kodak, ConAgra Foods via Act II Popcorn and Hasbro via Kenner Products.
 The fast food restaurant chain Wendy's had toys based on the characters included in a kid's meal, while Kodak had print advertisements on over 200 million photo processing envelopes.
 Warner Bros. also partnered with Scholastic to produce children's books based on the film.

 Home media

 Quest for Camelot was released on VHS and DVD by Warner Home Video in the United States and Canada on October 13, 1998.
-The VHS edition includes a teaser trailer for Warner Bros. and Morgan Creek Productions' The King and I (1999) and the Tom and Jerry cartoon, "The Two Mouseketeers", while the DVD included several making-of documentaries with interviews of the filmmakers and cast and a music video of "I Stand Alone".
+The VHS edition includes a teaser trailer for Warner Bros. and Morgan Creek Productions' The King and I (1999), while the DVD included several making-of documentaries with interviews of the filmmakers and cast and a music video of "I Stand Alone".
 To help promote the home video release of the film, Warner partnered with Act II Popcorn, Smucker's, American Express, Continental Airlines, Best Western Hotels, CoinStar and UNICEF, which advertised its trick-or-treat donation boxes before Halloween arrived.
 Other promotions with the purchase of every video included a free "Devon & Cornwall" pendant, a mail-in offer for a free 14-inch "Devon & Cornwall" stuffed toy, and a Warner Bros.
 75th Anniversary savings booklet worth over $150 in special offers and valuable savings.